function61/varasto/docs/guide_how-to-install.md

 ### FUSE considerations

-For FUSE, add `-v /mnt/stofuse:/mnt/stofuse` to Docker run command.
-Varasto will then expose FUSE FS via `/mnt/stofuse/stofuse` on your host.
+For FUSE, add `-v /mnt/stofuse:/mnt/stofuse:shared` to Docker run command.
+Varasto will then expose its FS via `/mnt/stofuse/varasto` on your host.
+The `shared` propagation flag is required for container's sub-mounts to be visible to the host.

+The reason the actual mount is under a directory is, that if you wish to map the mount as a Samba export via e.g. a Samba container, if we'd map `/mnt/stofuse/varasto` directly, re-mounting the mountpoint (e.g. FUSE projector restarts) will not get updated to wherever it's used. tl;dr: we might want to map `/mnt/stofuse` somewhere instead of `/mnt/stofuse/varasto`.

-Pro-tip: for prettier paths, you can `$ ln -s /mnt/varasto/fuse /varasto`.
+Pro-tip: for prettier paths, run on your host: `$ ln -s /mnt/stofuse/varasto /varasto`.

 Linux (manual)